Krystal Nielson Flaunts Toned Bod In Orange Plunge Swimsuit

 Maybe she’s born with it… or maybe she shows up for her goals even on days she feels lazy….
 Maybe she’s lucky… Or maybe she considers failure a chance to try harder… and refuses to give up… On her goals… Or on herself.
 Next week I’ll be coaching clients on how to develop a daily routine and weekly schedule that prioritizes the development of your goals, whatever they may be.
 Link in bio. ???????????? #tbglive #tbgfitforfall #getfitwithkrystal

 In addition, the reality TV star posted another photo today.
 This time, Krystal was spotted posing with her back facing the camera.
 She wore the same orange swimsuit, which she revealed had a thong-like cut in the back.
-She placed her hands on the railing, and looked down to her left.
-Behind her, you could see a yellow sunset or sunrise.
+She placed her hands on the railing and looked down at her left, posing amid a yellow sunset or sunrise.

 The photo was liked over 20,000 times.

 It looks like the couple are soaking up the rays in the tropical paradise for Nielson’s birthday, which she’s celebrating for the first time as a married woman.
-After all, she and Chris were recently married on June 16.
+After all, she and Chris Randone were recently married on June 16.
 It’s also worth noting that John Paul Jones, known as JPJ, finally apologized for causing drama at her wedding.
-JPJ has a lot more than the wedding to keep him distracted, however, as he and Tayshia recently opened up about their relationship status.
+JPJ has a lot more than the wedding to keep him distracted, however, as he and Tayshia Adams recently opened up about their relationship status.

 At any rate, Krystal’s fans can stay updated by keeping an eye on her Instagram feed.